samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-00945.md

-It is our belief that this association should be explored more fully with additional studies; since this situation is identical to the association between people and their intestinal bacterial populations causing human IBD (i.e., Crohn\'s disease and ulcerative colitis).
+It is our belief that this association should be explored more fully with additional studies; since this situation is identical to the association between people and their intestinal bacterial populations causing human IBD (i.e., Crohn's disease and ulcerative colitis).
 We have now confirmed the expression patterns of select differentially expressed genes in diseased dogs using sophisticated molecular techniques.
 This suggests that the observations regarding gene